 - 6.1 Existing aggregate quarries and other facilities in Bournemouth, Dorset and Poole are set out in Appendix 1, with operational quarries shown in Figure 1.
-These quarries have permitted stocks of reserves, and the level of reserves at 31st December 2017 is shown in Table 4 below. - 6.2 Table 3 indicates the trending changes for sales and reserves for sand and gravel and crushed rock over the past 3 years. - Poole Formation sales continue to fall since, however reserves rose in 2016 due to the permission issued in May 2016 for an extension to the Binnegar Quarry site at Puddletown Road, operated by Raymond Brown.
-The permission was for 2.27 mt of sand and 0.27 mt of gravel.
-The Poole Formation landbank rose to above 7 years again in 2016 but has now dropped just below this. - River Terrace sales have fallen, as have reserves, but the landbank remains well above 7 years. - The combined River Terrace and Poole Formation landbank has decreased slightly but remains above 7 years. - The crushed rock reserves, most of which are on Portland, are estimated and remain well in excess of the 10 year requirement.
-An extension to Swanworth Quarry in Purbeck is proposed through the Bournemouth, Dorset and Poole Mineral Sites Plan, which is currently undergoing examination.
+The overall level of reserves at 31st December 2018 is shown in Table 3 below. - 6.2 Table 3 indicates the trending changes for sales and reserves for sand and gravel and crushed rock over the past 4 years. - Poole Formation (sand) sales continue to fall, however reserves rose in 2018 due primarily to the reassessment of reserves by two quarry operators, leading to significant increases.
+In addition, a small sand quarry was permitted at Horton Heath near Verwood, with reserves of approximately 100,000 tonnes.
+The Poole Formation landbank is currently well above 7 years - River Terrace sales have increased slightly, while reserves have fallen (despite a permission being issued for an extension to Hurn Court Farm at Parley), but the landbank remains above 7 years - The combined River Terrace and Poole Formation landbank has increased, and is well above 7 years - The crushed rock reserves, most of which are on Portland, are estimated and remain well in excess of the 10 year requirement.
+An extension to Swanworth Quarry in Purbeck is proposed through the Bournemouth, Dorset and Poole Mineral Sites Plan